Diagnostic Ultrasound › Pelvic Ultrasounds

 Pelvic inflammatory disease

-Ultrasound can also be a useful tool in diagnosing pelvic inflammatory disease, a potentially serious infection deep in the pelvis which if left untreated could have repercussion on one's fertility in the future.
+Ultrasound can also be a useful tool in diagnosing pelvic inflammatory disease, a potentially serious infection deep in the pelvis which if left untreated could have repercussions on one's fertility in the future.

 PREPARATION REQUIRED FOR A PELVIC ULTRASOUND:

 There are two options for a pelvic ultrasound.
-One can chose from a transabdominal (external) probe and a transvaginal (internal) probe.
-If you chose the traditional eternal probe you must drink 2 litres of water 2 hours before the procedure, keeping in mind not to void the bladder in the meantime.
+One can choose from a transabdominal (external) probe and a transvaginal (internal) probe.
+If you choose the traditional external probe you must drink 2 litres of water 2 hours before the procedure, keeping in mind not to void the bladder in the meantime.
 Poor preparation risks leading to a sub-optimal scan, and delays in the examination.
-On the other hand, if you chose the internal probe, no such preparation is necessary.
+On the other hand, if you choose the internal probe, no such preparation is necessary.

 Note: pelvic ultrasonography has uses in males too.
-Bladder and stones may be seen, an idea of the prostate size can be made, and pelvic masses also detectible.
+Bladder and stones may be seen, an idea of the prostate size can be made, and pelvic masses also detectable.